I was maybe two weeks into CrossFit when someone told me the secret.

 What you should be asking yourself is what am I doing to correct this?
 Your shoes may save a few lifts, but they won’t save you from injuries caused by poor mobility or technique.

-I’m not talking about people who are competitive weightlifters- you want the stable shoe with a elevated heel.
+I’m not talking about during a competition or people who are competitive weightlifters- you want the stable shoe with a elevated heel.
 In competition, you need any edge and there’s certainly no one worth their salt taking the platform to snatch and clean and jerk for a max without their lifters.

 But take a good look around the CrossFit realm.
 Look at former Games champion Ben Smith PR’ing his snatch in Reebok Nanos and Katrin Davidsdottir executing a perfect one-arm dumbbell overhead squat in —gasp— flat shoes.
 (If you think those are easy, try them.)